foundry-rs/book/src/reference/config/inline-test-config.md

 ```

 ### In-line fuzz configs
 Users can specify the configs described in the table.
-Each statement must have a prefix of the form `forge-config: ${PROFILE}.fuzz.`
+Each statement must have a prefix of the form `spark-config: ${PROFILE}.fuzz.`

 | Parameter | Type | Description |
 |-|-|-|